The Giving Account

 Looking for local nonprofits helping with COVID-19 relief?
 Check out these resources.

-With many people facing layoffs or cut hours along with shelter-in-place orders and food staple shortages, getting enough food has become increasingly difficult for those who already struggle to keep themselves and their families fed.
+Many people are facing layoffs or cut hours as the pandemic wears on.
+Getting enough food has become increasingly difficult for those who already struggle to keep themselves and their families fed.
 Children who rely on school for meals may no longer have consistent access to those resources.

 The symptoms of COVID-19 affect those over the age of 65 more dramatically than younger groups.
 As such, it’s even more important for seniors to practice social distancing than others to protect their health.
 Programs that support our elderly neighbors through safe food delivery are essential at this time, as are programs that address isolation or complex medical issues.
 Your local community foundation is a good place to check in; many community foundations work with local organizations providing essential safety net services.
 A map of community foundations with specific COVID-19 funds can be found at the bottom of this page.

 The isolation often required to shelter-in-place, paired with the stress of health concerns, job loss and the unknown nature of a new pandemic, can place an extreme burden on someone struggling with mental illness.
+Continued social distancing means restricted interaction with family, friends and support groups.
 The emotional toll of working on the frontlines of a pandemic may impact first responders, and others may have trouble accessing needed therapy, like those recovering from addiction.